iufweo/1/README.md

 ### Windows and MSYS2

 Only GNU C++ is supported with MSYS2.
-Code is known to build and function correctly when compiled with gcc-12 on Windows 10.
+Code is known to build and function correctly when compiled with gcc-12, 13 for Windows 10.

 	cmake -S path_to_source_directory/ -B path_to_build_directory/
 	cmake --build path_to_build_directory/